 My son has Autism and can’t dress independently yet,but I am always looking for ways to make life easier for us.
-Yesterday, I spotted that Marks and Spencer have a new “Easy Dressing” School Uniform range, and I was more than a little bit excited!
+Yesterday, I spotted that Marks and Spencer have a new range of “Easy Dressing” School Uniform For Special Needs Kids, and I was more than a little bit excited!

 Marks And Spencer say: With help from The National Autistic Society, we’ve created a range to make dressing for school easier, quicker and more comfortable.